sokematgraph/SOKE-Graph/README.md

 - You choose how to input your papers:
   - Upload a ZIP file of PDFs **or**
   - Search papers from **Semantic Scholar** using a text file of queries.
+  - Search papers from **Journal API** using a text file of queries and api key.

 - You'll use dropdowns and file pickers to provide required files.
 - You run the pipeline step by step to see exactly what happens at each stage.